094459/blog/content/newsletter/aws-open-source-news-and-updates-69.md

 **Cloud Native Day**
 **23rd September, Bern Switzerland**

 What is this, an in person event returning?
 A stellar line up including our own Michael Hausenblas, an event looking at CNCF projects and the future of IT.
-Find out more and to view prices/register, by clicking [here](https://cloudnativeday.ch/en/#speakers).

 ### Stay in touch with open source at AWS